holywyvern/tmx/doc/src/renderer-from-scratch.rst

 Image Layers
 ^^^^^^^^^^^^

-This is a simplistic implementation, as it lacks support for the offsetting and the opacity to be complete.
+This is a simplistic implementation, as it lacks support for the offsetting and the opacity properties to be complete.

 .. tabs::